gomezgoiri/CLIPS4Android/README.rst

 Sometimes the previous property does not work (I don't know why yet).
-Since `messages can be directly logged on Logcat <http://stackoverflow.com/questions/10274920/how-to-get-printf-messgaes-written-in-ndk-application/10275209#10275209>`_, we replaced the printf's with these *Logcat*'s logs in the `ìssue 2 <https://github.com/gomezgoiri/CLIPSonAndroid/issues/2>`_ .
+Since `messages can be directly logged on Logcat <http://stackoverflow.com/questions/10274920/how-to-get-printf-messgaes-written-in-ndk-application/10275209#10275209>`_, we replaced the printf's with these *Logcat*'s logs in the `issue 2 <https://github.com/gomezgoiri/CLIPSonAndroid/issues/2>`_ .

 To that end, we have done an `utility macro <https://github.com/gomezgoiri/CLIPSonAndroid/blob/master/ClipsAndroid/jni/clips/logcat.h>`_.
 Common usage: